 Also, if you have Subclispe installed, it should be able to recognize the projects:

-- Open SVN Repository Exploring perspective (see illustration below to open the perspective), you should be able to see the SVN repository URL listed.
+- Open SVN Repository Exploring perspective (see illustration below to open the perspective), you

 - You can use the Team Synchronizing perspective to update projects through SVN within Eclipse.